A Bellevue University Library Guide

 - My Research.
 To save marked items for a later time, create a free account.

 - Click on the profile icon at the top of the page, next to the file folder icon.
-Then click on Sign in to My Research.
-In the right column, under "New to My Research," click on Create a My Research account.
+Then click on Create a My Research account.

-- You can also organize your saved articles into folders, create tags, and do a number of other things with them.
+- You can then organize your saved articles into folders, create tags, and do a number of other things with them.

 - Cite This.
 ProQuest provides the citation for articles in all the most popular citation styles.

-- Mark one or more articles in your Results List, then click on Cite This in the light blue bar above the list.
+- Mark one or more articles in your Results List, then click on the symbol that looks like a quotation mark above the results.

-- This option is also available above the full text of every article as well as on the Citation/Abstract page..
+- This option is also available above the full text of every article as well as on the Abstract/Details page..

 Tips for using ProQuest

-Source Icon.
-Each article in the results list has an icon next to it indicating its source, such as magazine, scholarly journal, newspaper, etc. Mouse over the icon to see what it represents.
+Source Image.
+Each article in the results list has an image next to it indicating its source, such as magazine, scholarly journal, newspaper, etc.

 Narrow Results.
-The articles in your results list are sorted by source type to the left of the results list, with the number of documents from each type in the parentheses next ot it.
+The articles in your results list are sorted by source type to the left of the results list.
 To see only the results from a particular source type, click on it.
 There are several other options for sorting results in this column.

 Help.
-The Help screen is available in the right had corner of every page.
+The Help screen is available in the right-hand corner of every page.
 Use the Table of Contents or Search to find the information you need; both of these options are available in the left column.